January 2025 Update: Reports Are Due

 You Can Apply for Data Confidentiality

 Under the CEPA, you can apply to have some or all of the information submitted under this PFAS reporting rule to be treated as confidential business information.
 Like TSCA, claims of confidentiality must be made at the time of submission and substantiated with evidence.
+Keep this in mind when preparing your PFAS report.

 It’s Time to Take Action